Changes to Illinois Divorce Laws in 2016

 After decades without major amendments or policy shifts, the Illinois legislature believed that certain tenets of divorce law in Illinois did not adequately attend to the modern needs of couples seeking divorce, spousal support, and child custody arrangements.
 Senate Bill 57 explains changes will be made to existing divorce law.
 The bill was signed into law by Governor Rauner and became effective January 1, 2016.
 The law completely overhauls many aspects of divorce in our state, including child custody.
 Under the new law, the old way of determining sole or joint custody is abolished.
 When determining what was formerly known as parental custody of a child, the court is now required to “allocate parental responsibilities”.

 One of the primary changes to the law concerns grounds for divorce.
 Under the old statute, the Illinois Marriage and Dissolution of Marriage Act required a petitioner to have grounds for divorce without having lived separate and apart for more than two years.
 Grounds for fault under the old (pre-2016) law included but were not limited to:

 - Felony conviction.

-Under the revised law, however, the only ground for a divorce is irreconcilable difference (commonly known as “no fault”).
+Under the revised law, however, the only ground for a divorce is irreconcilable differences (commonly known as “no-fault”).
 A couple that wants to divorce as of January 1, 2016, will also discover that they will not need to be separated for more than two years.
 Instead, the separation requirement is lowered to six months.